 There are two tendons that run behind the fibula or outside ankle bone called the peroneus brevis and peroneus longus.
 When the ankle turns inward as in a typical ankle sprain the peroneus brevis can be pressed against the fibula causing it to tear or split like a hot dog.
 If detected early these tears may heal with 5-6 weeks of immobilization, if not they may cause chronic pain along the back of the ankle.
 This diagnosis is typically made based on clinical findings, but an MRI may aid in the diagnosis.
 In most patients who have had a tear for several weeks or months, it is difficult to get them to heal with a cast or cast boot.
 These patients often require surgical repair of the torn tendon.

 Osteochondral defect of the talus

 Instability of the ankle can be divided into mechanical and functional instability.
 With functional instability the ligaments are not stretched and the ankle is stable on exam.
-The patient however has the feeling of giving way.
+The patient, however, has the feeling of giving way.
 This can be caused by the above-mentioned problems or by instability from improper muscle function.
 This is treated with physical therapy for rehabilitation and retraining of the ankle.
-Mechanical instability on the other hand is due to improper healing or stretching of the ankle ligaments that cause the ankle to be unstable or lax, leading to true giving way of the ankle.
+Mechanical instability, on the other hand, is due to improper healing or stretching of the ankle ligaments that cause the ankle to be unstable or lax, leading to the true giving way of the ankle.
 This can be controlled in some patients with bracing, but often times surgical repair or reconstruction of the ankle ligaments is necessary.

-The problems discussed above are certainly not the only causes for ankle pain, however they are the four most common causes for pain following what may otherwise may thought of as “just an ankle sprain.”
+The problems discussed above are certainly not the only causes for ankle pain, however, they are the four most common causes for pain following what may otherwise may have been thought of as “just an ankle sprain.”
 Although these problems are common they don’t need to be considered normal or expected.